BittuRaj124365/amazonClone/README.md

 # amazonClone
-a basic simple Amazon Clone using HTML and CSS only open in pc/laptop browser for better view
+a basic simple Amazon Clone using HTML and CSS, requested to open in pc/laptop browser for better view